 Until now, your business will have invested in technology solutions to streamline processes and save money.
 Some of this investment may also have been in improving the customer experience.
-From ERP to document management, marketing automation to client and internal portals, so many aspects of a business are now automated.
+From ERP to document management, marketing automation to clients and internal portals, so many aspects of a business are now automated.

 How joined up are these technologies?
-Are they meeting the modern users expectations?
+Are they meeting the modern users' expectations?
 Are they in line with your digital strategy?

-Web services, web 2.0 and cloud changed everything.
+Web services, web 2.0 and the cloud changed everything.
 They opened the door to digital disruption.
 Combine the advances in technology with changes in people behaviour and their attitudes towards digital, and your business could quickly become out of date if you don’t respond fast enough.

 The first step to tackling the challenge of digital disruption is to build a digital strategy to meet your overall business long term goals.
 Your marketing department may already claim to have one.
 If this is a digital marketing strategy then we’re talking cross purposes.

-A digital strategy is all encompassing.
+A digital strategy is all-encompassing.
 It is a strategy to change the way you do business.
 It incorporates people, processes, information, technology and your customers across the entire business.

 Here are six things to consider when building a digital strategy:

 Understanding your business direction and how you intend to retain or grow your competitive advantage over the next 3-5 years is fundamental to sustainability.
 How are you responding to changing employee behaviour to keep and attract great talent?
 Where will your revenue growth come from?

 The success of migrating to a ‘digital business’ is driven by your people.
 For businesses with a young workforce, they expect a digital way of working and are more likely to help and support a transformation project.
 For organisations employing less tech-savvy people that may not see the benefit, and only see that they have to change the way they do their job, maybe less supportive.